-The industry also understands that approximately 95% of the existing fleet of large electric water heaters in South Australia are already connected to "off peak" metering.
-Whilst we understand that there are plans in development for a roll out of smart meters we consider it likely that consumers with ongoing off peak access will continue to connect their new water heaters to these meters, undermining any financial benefits that may arise from demand response activation.
+Regardless of the above, Rheem understands that approximately 95% of the existing fleet of large electric water heaters in South Australia are already connected to "off peak" metering.
+Whilst we understand that there are plans in development for a roll out of smart meters we consider it likely that consumers with ongoing off peak access will continue to connect their new water heaters to these meters, undermining any financial benefits that may arise from the activation of water heaters compliant to any part of the standard.